nordlow/druntime/src/gc/impl/fastalloc/post.md

 or `__to_shared(x)` that copy these allocations to the global allocator `gGcx`.
 These ideas have already been discussed in previous forum posts.

-Note that it, opposite to the current conservative implementation, makes use of `static foreach` when generating distinct pool types for different size classes as outlined at the end Dmitry's blogpost "Inside D's GC" at
+Note that `fastalloc`, opposite to `conservative`, makes use of `static foreach` when generating distinct pool types for different size classes as outlined at the end Dmitry's blogpost "Inside D's GC" at

 https://news.ycombinator.com/item?id=14592457